-On December 19, 2013, the SCC issued the Award in favor of the Statis, finding, among other things, that Kazakhstan breached its duty to provide fair and equitable treatment as required by the Energy Charter Treaty.
+On December 19, 2013, the SCC issued the Award, finding, among other things, that Kazakhstan breached its duty to provide fair and equitable treatment as required by the Energy Charter Treaty.
 See Stati, 302 F. Supp.
 3d at 193.
-Having so decided, a significant issue in the SCC arbitration was the valuation of the property that Kazakhstan seized from the

-Statis.
-One property was an unfinished liquefied petroleum gas plant ("LPG Plant").
-The SCC tribunal rejected both the Statis' and Kazakhstan's property valuations, and instead valued the LPG Plant at \$199 million based on an indicative offer that KazMuaniGas ("KMG")-a state-owned oil and gas company of Kazakhstan-had previously made for the LPG Plant.
-Am.
-Compl. ¶¶ 183-84.
-The Award to the Statis totaled \$497,685,101, plus costs, which included \$199 million for the LPG Plant, \$277.8 million for two oil and gas fields, and \$31.3 million for subsoil use contracts.
-Id. ¶ 183.
+Having so decided, the arbitral panel also had to determine the value of the seized property.
+One such property was an unfinished liquefied petroleum gas plant ("LPG Plant").
+The SCC tribunal rejected both the Statis' and Kazakhstan's valuations, and instead valued the LPG Plant at \$199 million based on an indicative offer for the plant that KazMunaiGas ("KMG")-the state-owned oil and gas company of Kazakhstan-had previously made.
+Compl. ¶¶ 165-69.
+The Award to the Statis totaled \$497,685,101, plus costs, which included the \$199 million LPG Plant valuation, \$277.8 million for two oil and gas fields, and \$31.3 million for subsoil use contracts.
+Id. ¶ 38.